dakujem/two-floats/readme.md

 I have not found a reliable tested library I could simply plug-in to my solutions.\
 I found several questionable algorithms that use string comparisons, but for that, [BC Math](https://www.php.net/manual/en/book.bc.php) is a better bet, surely.\
-I also found several epsilon-based numeric algos that would not handle edge-cases well.\
+I also found several epsilon-based numeric algos that would not handle edge-cases well.

 Finally, I decided to implement [the algorithm from "The Floating-Point Guide"](https://floating-point-gui.de/errors/comparison/) for PHP as a fallback to BC Math comparison.

+I would like this to be the final reliable tested open-source plug-in solution for comparing floating-point numbers in PHP.

 ## BC Math